 You will also get a lot more comment spam.
 Both of these can have a negative effect on your blog.

-But, you can manage these problems quite easily.
+But, you can manage these problems quite easily by setting boundaries.
 All you need to do is to change your settings so you can moderate all your comments.